tavo-aguilar/Modeling-Lava-Flow-in-Hawaii-with-Geopandas/README.md

 ## How to Run

-1. Download all the data from the following folder in this drive: https://drive.google.com/drive/folders/1qlt1otxXMTUnnoVofBgBoEKjgdw9Qd86?usp=share_link
+1. Download all the data from the following folder in this drive: https://drive.google.com/drive/folders/1qlt1otxXMTUnnoVofBgBoEKjgdw9Qd86?usp=share_link .
+The .shp files proved difficult to upload, so I made a drive folder containing all the necessary data.

 2. Make sure all required packages are installed: numpy, cartopy, geoplot, geopandas, matplotlib.pyplot, pandas.
 If any packages are missing, use the pip install [package] command into your IDE terminal to install required packages.